envyniv/Project-Hope/README.md

 # Project Hope
-My take on a 2D A-RPG in the style of a fighting game.
+My take on a 2D A-RPG in the style of a Capcom-like fighting game.

 Coded in Godot(https://godotengine.org/).